 Room temperature water helps to prevent the emerging seedlings from becoming stressed.
 Make sure that you don’t use cold water, even if you did at first when you watered in your seeds.

 Invest in a thermometer and hygrometer that provide minimum and maximum temperatures and humidity levels.
 Excess heat, for example, can be as harmful for plants as cold weather.

 Seedlings become leggy and stretched in just a few days after emerging, and it’s vital that they are provided with enough light.
 You can also boost your plants’ ripening with high-quality lights.

-Our Deluxe Vitopod is an award-winning propagator, winning the Grow Your Own magazine’s ‘Most Innovative Product’ award and BBC Gardener’s World ‘Best Buy’ award.
+Our Vitopod is an award-winning propagator, winning the Grow Your Own magazine’s ‘Most Innovative Product’ award and BBC Gardener’s World ‘Best Buy’ award.

 Benefits of Using a Quadgrow System

 No over or underfeeding.
 Plants have all needed nutrients readily available when added to the reservoir.

 Self-watering.
 The FeederMats automatically pull up water into the soil from the SmartReservoir.
 Quadgrow maintains the perfect level of moisture by providing all the water that your plants need where they need it most, at the roots.

 No over or underwatering.
 Quadrow makes sure that the soil is never waterlogged or dry.

 Get in touch with our friendly team if you have any questions about how to grow seeds with a propagator.
 We’re always happy to help!
 You can also give us a call on 0845 602 3774 or on 01695 554 097.